rust-lang/rfcs/text/0000-pi-types.md

       ───
       x

-The last rule for now is simply stating that double negation is identity, that is, `!!a` means that `a` is true.
+This rule is simply stating that double negation is identity, that is, `!!a` means that `a` is true.

 These rules are "eliminatory" (recursing downwards the tree and decreasing the structure), and thus it is possible to check, in this language, that `a ⇒ b`